A Review of Generalized Zero-Shot Learning Methods

-The \textit{domain shift problem} is another challenging issues of ZSL and GZSL methods.
-These methods learn the projection functions between visual features and semantic representations of seen classes to recognize both seen and unseen classes.
-On one hand, both visual space and semantic space are two different spaces.
-On the other hand, data samples of seen and unseen classes are disjoint, unrelated for some classes and their distributions are different, resulting in a large domain gap.
-Thus, learning a projection function using data samples from the seen classes without any adaptation to the unseen classes causes the domain shift problem~\cite{jia2020deep,fu2015transductive,zhao2017zero}.
-This problem is more challenging in GZSL, due to the existence of the seen classes during prediction.
-Fig.~\ref{fig:shift} shows some examples of ideal and practical mappings.
-This problem is more common in inductive-based methods, as they have no access to the unseen class data during training.
+{Fig.~\ref{fig:shift} (a) shows an ideal unbiased mapping function that forces the projected visual samples of both seen and unseen classes to surround their own semantic features in the latent space.
+In practice, the training and test samples are disjoint in GZSL tasks.
+This results in learning an unbiased mapping function for the seen classes, which can project the visual features of the unseen classes far away from their semantic features (see Fig.~\ref{fig:shift} (b)).} This problem is more common in inductive-based methods, as they have no access to the unseen class data during training.
 To overcome this problem, inductive-based methods incorporate additional constraints or information from the seen classes.
-Besides that, several transdactive-based methods have been developed to alleviate the domain shift problem~\cite{cheraghian2019transductive,rahman2019transductive,guan2018extreme,huo2018zero}.
+Besides that, several transdactive-based methods have been developed to alleviate the {projection} domain shift problem~\cite{cheraghian2019transductive,rahman2019transductive,guan2018extreme,huo2018zero}.
 These methods use the manifold information of the unseen classes for learning.

+Detectors aim to identify whether a test sample belongs to the seen or unseen classes.
+This strategy limits the set of possible classes by providing information to which set (seen or unseen) a test sample belongs to.
+Socher et al.~\cite{socher2013zero} considered that the unseen classes are projected to out-of-distribution (OOD) with respect to the seen ones.
+Then, data samples from unseen classes are treated as outliers with respect to the distribution of the seen classes.
+Bhattaxharjee~\cite{bhattacharjee2019autoencoder} developed an auto-encoder-based framework to identify the set of possible classes.
+To achieve this, additional information, i.e., the correct class information, is imposed into the decoder to reconstruct the input samples.

 Since GZSL methods use the data samples from the seen classes to learn a model to perform recognition for both seen and unseen classes, they are usually \textit{biased towards the seen classes}, leading to misclassification of data from the unseen classes into the seen classes (see Fig.~\ref{fig:ses}), in which most of the ZSL methods cannot effectively solve this problem~\cite{zhang2019co}.
 To mitigate this issue, several strategies have been proposed, such as calibrated stacking~\cite{chao2016empirical,felix2019multi} and novelty detector~\cite{socher2013zero,bhattacharjee2019autoencoder,atzmon2019adaptive,min2020domain}.
 The \textit{calibrated stacking}~\cite{chao2016empirical} method balances the trade-off between recognizing data samples from both seen and unseen classes using the following formulation.